How to Give Responsibilities?

 Give responsibilities to team members optimally with perfect execution without fail using a table.

-Performer is a team member to who has taken a responsibility.
+The performer is a team member who has taken responsibility.
 Each performer will take different responsibilities based on his/her potential and performance.

-Write name of task given to corresponding name of team member in couple of words.
+Write the name of the task given to the corresponding name of a team member in a couple of words.

 3. Task Description

 This column will mention the exact date to complete the task.
-Check flexibility of deadlines.
-It depends upon behavior of client, nature of task, contribution of task in entire project.
-Deadlines can be strict in case of dependent tasks.
+Check the flexibility of deadlines.
+It depends upon the behavior of the client, the nature of the task, the contribution of the task in the entire project.
+Deadlines can be strict in the case of dependent tasks.

-This column has name of a member who is going to check the punctuality, regularity, efforts of performer.
-Make sure that knowledge of reviewer is sufficient enough to evaluate correctly.
+This column has the name of a member who is going to check the punctuality, regularity, efforts of a performer.
+Make sure that the knowledge of the reviewer is sufficient enough to evaluate correctly.

-For this, check that performer’s and reviewer’s knowledge are aligned towards the work given to performer.
-Also, knowledge of reviewer should be more than that of performer.
+For this, check that performer’s and reviewer’s knowledge are aligned towards the work given to the performer.
+Also, the knowledge of the reviewer should be more than that of the performer.

 That’s it.
 Fill the table with information after understanding the above column details and share it with team members.

-Such strategy for giving responsibilities will serve an optimized project execution.
-Sometimes, it becomes too optimized in terms of time period that such meetings take place within 5 minutes only.
+Such a strategy for giving responsibilities will serve as an optimized project execution.
+Sometimes, it becomes too optimized in terms of the time period that such meetings take place within 5 minutes only.